shackspace/shackdns/README.md

 # See `shackles.db` in repo
 shackles-db = shackles.db

-# Points to a REST service with the DHCP leases
+# Points to a ICS DHCP leases file
 leases-db = fake-leases.db

 # Points to a JSON file describing the whole